ehddn5252/ehddn5252/README.md

 📫 if you want to see my portfolio? click this [Portfolio.pdf](https://github.com/ehddn5252/TIL/files/11073868/default.pdf)
-- 🌱 I’m currently learning Database Optimizer and Data process
+- 🌱 I’m currently learning C++ and Data process
 - 🍈 I'm interested in Algorithm, Database Process, CI/CD and data process

 ---